Master of Fine Arts in Writing

 At Albertus Magnus College, you can earn your MFA in creative writing in just two years – without sacrificing family time or your full time career.
 We know that Online MFA programs are growing in demand, and Albertus is leading the way in this growth.

-Albertus provides a Master of Fine Arts degree online option, and a low-residency option for students to pursue an MFA.
+Albertus provides a Master of Fine Arts degree online option, and a no-residency option for students to pursue an MFA.

 Traditional low-residency creative writing programs require you to be a full-time